HIDDEN

 The Log File Analysis Shortcut

-Search Console tells you what Google thinks about your pages.
-Server logs tell you what Google actually does.
-The map is not the territory.
+Search Console tells you what Google thinks about your pages, what it believes it has indexed and how it interprets your content, but server logs tell you what Google actually does, where the crawler really goes and how often it returns, and the map is not the territory.

 Getting the Logs

-Filter to only Googlebot requests.
-The user agent contains "Googlebot" for web crawling.
-Ignore Googlebot-Image, Googlebot-Video unless those matter for your site.
+Filter to only Googlebot requests, which you can identify because the user agent contains "Googlebot" for web crawling, and ignore Googlebot-Image and Googlebot-Video unless image or video SEO specifically matters for your site.

 The 4 Questions That Matter